amlkteam/capstone/README.md

 The results of the project resulted in 5 out of the 6 models finding positive correlation for the time period observed.
 GDP was found to have the most heavy positive correlation with the collected news sources, while only mortgage rates were found to have a negative correlation when considering averaged monthly news sentiment.

-Main issues with classification include: news reporting practices creating bias towards negative or neutral classifications, ambiguity in classifying on title and description text alone, and overall small dataset size for fine-tuning.
+Main issues with classification include:
+- news reporting practices creating bias towards negative or neutral classifications
+- sentiment ambiguity in classifying on title and description text alone
+- overall small dataset size for fine-tuning.

 Future work for this project can address improvements to classification accuracy by expanding manual annotation datasets and re-working classification pipeline to assign polarity score based on full text content.